 You're not the only one confused about your hair's porosity level.
 Thankfully, a high or low porosity hair test in water makes figuring out yourself at home quite simple.
 This is how you do it:

-There is a simple way to test hair porosity.
-You only need two things to test your hair porosity: a clear glass of water and a strand of hair.
+There is a simple way to test hair porosity under water.
+You only need two things for the test: a clear glass of water and a strand of hair.
 It is suggested that you practice the following product cleaning and build-up from your strands to get the most accurate reading.
 Tart your hair to release strands that fall out, and then take those strands and drop them into your glass of water.
 A hair with 'normal' porosity will float and then slowly sink.
 Hair with high porosity tends to fall out quickly.

 Low Porosity Vs. High Porosity Hair